PowerPointLabs/PowerPointLabs-Website/_docs/positions-lab.md

 > **Note:** Instead of using the dragging the mouse to rotate objects, you can press `Up arrow` or `Left arrow` key to rotate anti-clockwise and `Down arrow` or ` Right arrow` key to rotate clockwise.

-You can also press `ctrl+arrow` keys to rotate slightly in the specified direction.
+You can also press `ctrl-arrow` keys to rotate slightly in the specified direction.
 Once you’re done rotating the shapes, simply click anywhere that is not within the selected shapes and the rotate mode will come to an end.

 `Duplicate and Rotate` works similar to the `Rotate` feature above except that it rotates a duplicate of the objects being rotated i.e. originals remain intact.